dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/integration-event-based-microservice-communications.md

 If you require high-level abstractions and richer features like [Sagas](https://docs.particular.net/nservicebus/sagas/) for long-running processes that make distributed development easier, other commercial and open-source service buses like NServiceBus, MassTransit, and Brighter are worth evaluating.
 In this case, the abstractions and API to use would usually be directly the ones provided by those high-level service buses instead of your own abstractions (like the [simple event bus abstractions provided at eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/BuildingBlocks/EventBus/EventBus/Abstractions/IEventBus.cs)).
 For that matter, you can research the [forked eShopOnContainers using NServiceBus](https://go.particular.net/eShopOnContainers) (additional derived sample implemented by Particular Software).

-Of course, you could always build your own service bus features on top of lower-level technologies like RabbitMQ and Docker, but the work needed to “reinvent the wheel” might be too costly for a custom enterprise application.
+Of course, you could always build your own service bus features on top of lower-level technologies like RabbitMQ and Docker, but the work needed to "reinvent the wheel" might be too costly for a custom enterprise application.

 To reiterate: the sample event bus abstractions and implementation showcased in the eShopOnContainers sample are intended to be used only as a proof of concept.
 Once you have decided that you want to have asynchronous and event-driven communication, as explained in the current section, you should choose the service bus product that best fits your needs for production.